How to Programmatically Convert HTML to PDF in C#

 Here is a view of one such web page:

-The GcHtmlBrowser class, along with HtmlPage class, can be used to serve this purpose.
-The Uri of the webpage is used, and the required settings of the PDF are applied using PdfOptions class.
+The GcHtmlBrowser class, along with HtmlPage class, can be used to perform the conversion.
+The Uri of the webpage will be used, and the required settings of the PDF are applied using the PdfOptions class.

-Follow steps (1) to (5) as mentioned above.
-After that, add the following code in Program.cs file, which performs the HTML to PDF conversion using the GcHtmlBrowser class approach:
+Follow steps as mentioned above.
+After that, add the following code in the Program.cs file, which performs the HTML to PDF conversion using the GcHtmlBrowser class approach:

 var fn = @"webpage.pdf";